Omega-Systems/lang_zero/README.md

 # lang_zero
-Compiles a simple language with rust-like snytax into "Minimaschine"-Assembly using Python
+Compiles a simple language with rust-like syntax into "Minimaschine"-Assembly using Python